Shylock (2020 film)

-Shylock is a 2020 Indian Malayalam-language masala film directed by Ajay Vasudev, written by Aneesh Hameed-Bibin Mohan and produced by Joby George under Goodwill Entertainments.
+Shylock is a 2020 Indian Malayalam-language masala film directed by Ajay Vasudev, written by Aneesh Hameed-Bibin Mohan and produced by Joby George Thadathil under Goodwill Entertainments.
 The film stars Mammootty in titular role, alongside and Rajkiran (in his Malayalam debut), Meena, Siddique, Kalabhavan Shajon, Baiju Santhosh, Bibin George and Hareesh Kanaran in supporting roles.
 The film's title is a slang term for a loan shark.
 The music was composed by Gopi Sundar, while cinematography and editing were handled by Renadive and Riyas K. Badhar.

 Shylock was released on 23 January 2020.
 The film received mixed reviews, became a commercial success at the box office.

 Plot

 Boss alias Shylock, a ruthless loan shark, provides money to a film producer Prathapa Varma to produce a film.
 However, Prathapan cheats Boss by not repaying the money, which enrages him.
 Prathapan is a close friend of a corrupt Police Commissioner Felix John.
 Boss creates a ruckus on Prathapan's film sets and abduct the film director due to which Prathapan sends men to kill Boss.
 Boss defeats everyone, including Felix's son Joel and mocks Prathapan and Felix.
 Felix charges a fake case that Prathapan's son Adithyan has gone missing and Boss is behind this.
 The police arrests Boss, but a video evidence proves that Adithyan is celebrating Holi in Nagpur with Felix's daughter Jewel.

 Felix is forced to release Boss.
 On the way home, Prathapan confronts Boss and demands to know Adithyan's whereabouts.
 Boss reveals that after the video was telecasted, Boss kidnapped and killed Adithyan by using Prathapan's car claiming it as an accident.
 During Adityan's funeral, Felix and Prathapan suspect that Boss was part of a plot that they did before.
 Boss receives a call, where he rushes to home only to see an old man is awaken from coma.
 When Boss's associates ask him, Boss reveals that the old man is his brother Ayyanar and he narrates his past.